asaakumawat/FTPHelper/README.md

-# FTPHelper
+# AspDotNet FTPHelper
-FTP helper will help you to download and update files on FTP in MVC
+In this repository I have created methods to upload/download/delete files on FTP in C#.
+You can directly checkout this repository or you can use nuget package of this library.